grbarbosa4/HackerRank-Solutions/README.md

 # HackerRank-Solutions
 My solutions of HackerRank:

-Here, I inserted some solutions from the Hacker Rank website, which I use to practice some functions and exercise the programming logic.
+Here, I've inserted some solutions from the Hacker Rank website (www.hackerrank.com), which I use to practice some functions and exercise programming logic.